LindaNSIP/usecases/docs/timetable/howto.md

 #### Assumptions:

-A thord party vendor is a current supplier of a timetabling product in schools or has knowledge of timetabling and scheduling processes in K-12 Schools.
+A third party vendor is a current supplier of a timetabling product in schools or has knowledge of timetabling and scheduling processes in K-12 Schools.